How to Track Your Automated Testing Efforts with Test Automation Reporting? Pitfalls and imperative features of testing platforms.

 Reporting formats may differ, and depend on the stakeholders requirements, the project and its objectives, as well as the test automation reporting tools used.
 Regardless, its content should provide valuable information and fast feedback on the overall status of the product and allow teams to identify ways to improve the quality of the product.
 Everything should be described as simple as possible, but with sufficiently clear details in the right areas.

-First of all, the report should contain information about:
+Firstly, the report should contain information about:

 - Number of test runs